mu54omd/u-llama/README.md

-# A User interface for Ollama
+# A User interface for Ollama (status: UNFINISHED)